Zebradil/powerline-taskwarrior/README.md

 ### Further customization

-If you have a custom name for `task` command, it should be specified in the segment configuration.
+If you have a custom name for `task` command, it should be specified via `task_alias` argument in the segment configuration.

 `powerline_taskwarrior.active_task` and `powerline_taskwarrior.next_task` segments accept `description_length` parameter.
 It is an integer which represents a maximum length of the description field.